GunioRobot/Marmot/README.md

 # Marmot

-Marmot is a simple app that allows you to import your mp3s into couchdb and serve them up using node.
+Marmot is a simple app that allows you to import your mp3s into couchdb and serve them up using Node using the Express framework.

 ## Things not included in this project (yet)